 PPC Success With Google Ads

-Pay-per-click advertising (PPC) – such as Google AdWords – offers your website an opportunity to advertise within the sponsored ads on Google, Bing and other search engines, whenever a user searches on a specific keyword related to your product or service.
+Pay-per-click advertising (PPC) – such as Google Ads (AdWords) – offers your website an opportunity to advertise within the sponsored ads on Google, Bing and other search engines, whenever a user searches on a specific keyword related to your product or service.

 Quite simply, you can buy your way to the top of the search results within hours and then pay a fee for every visitor that comes onto your website.
 PPC advertising is therefore a highly targeted online advertising tool and it is also a marketing sector that continues to grow rapidly as more and more companies come to realise how it can be a very cost-effective and measurable source of new business.

 Running a successful pay-per-click campaign

 Pay-per-click advertising is becoming more competitive as an increasing number of companies compete for top positions on the main search results and consequently in some market sectors, only those with deep pockets can buy the best positions.
 However, used sensibly, a PPC campaign can be extremely effective for several key reasons:

-- it’s immediate: you can set up a campaign immediately with Google AdWords and be ranking in the top search results within the hour.
+- it’s immediate: you can set up a campaign immediately with Google Ads and be ranking in the top search results within the hour.
 Set up requires very little investment and, depending on the nature of your market, pay-per-click can prove to be very cost effective, making it realistic for any size of business.

 - it’s flexible: you can also control activity and spend online, including targeting activity by time of day or day of the week, making it a highly flexible tool for promoting business objectives such as market penetration, sales promotions and catering for weekly or seasonal variations.